Rakul-Chauhan/Hotel-Management-System/README.md

 - The waiter process will calculate the total bill and communicate with the table process and hotel manager.
 - The hotel manager will keep track of earnings and handle termination upon receiving a signal from the admin process.

+## Details
+For more details on the implementation, refer to the comments in the source code files.